Healthy Eating:

 Chronic stress can negatively affect blood glucose levels by increasing the production of stress hormones, such as cortisol, which can cause blood sugar levels to rise.
 Learning to manage stress effectively can be beneficial for controlling blood glucose.
 Here are some strategies to reduce stress:

-b) Regular Exercise: Exercise is not only beneficial for blood glucose control, but can also help reduce stress and improve mood.
+b) Regular Exercise: Exercise is not only beneficial for blood glucose control, but it can also help reduce stress and improve mood.
 Including regular physical activity in your daily routine can be an effective way to combat stress.

 Natural Supplements: